Analyzing Differentiable Fuzzy Logic Operators

 We would like to automate the kind of supervision $S$ performs in the previous example.
-To this end, we identify a significant family of \dlogic in the literature that are based on fuzzy logic: We call it \textbf{\dfuzz} (\dfl).
-Examples of logics in this family are Real Logic \pcite{Serafini2016}, the rather similarly named Deep Fuzzy Logic \pcite{marra2019learning}, and the logics underlying Semantic Based Regularization \pcite{diligenti2017}, LYRICS \pcite{marra2018} and KALE \pcite{guo2016}.
-We compare these logics in Section \ref{sec:rel-dfuzz}.
-The objective of \dfl is to maximize the satisfaction of the full grounding of a fuzzy knowledge base.
-To this end, truth values of ground atoms are not discrete but continuous, and logical connectives are interpreted using some function over these truth values.
+To this end, we study what we call as \textit{\dfuzz} (\dfl), a family of \dlogic in the literature based on fuzzy logic.
+Here, the term ``\dlogic'' refers to a logic together with a translation scheme from logical expressions to differentiable loss functions.
+Then, ``\dfuzz'' stands for the case where the logic is a fuzzy logic and the translation scheme applies to logical expressions which include fuzzy operators.
+Note that due to its numerical character, fuzzy logic is an obvious candidate for a differentiable logic.
+Therefore, in \dfl, truth values of ground atoms are numbers in $[0, 1]$, and logical connectives are interpreted using some function over these truth values.
+Examples of logics in this family are Logic Tensor Networks \pcite{Serafini2016}, the similarly named Deep Fuzzy Logic \pcite{marra2019learning}, and the logics underlying Semantic Based Regularization \pcite{diligenti2017}, LYRICS \pcite{marra2018} and KALE \pcite{guo2016}, which we compare in Section \ref{sec:rel-dfuzz}.
+This family stands orthogonal to the well-studied mathematical classification of the fuzzy logics landscape \citep{cintula2011handbook}.
+Instead, in our analysis, we use a variety of individual T-norms with different properties combined with a variety of aggregation functions.